ivanursul/ivanursul/articles/java/openSourceCollections.md

 **Example - Optional usage**
 ```
 /*
-Optional object is used to represent null with absent value.
+The Optional object is used to represent null with absent value.
 */

 import com.google.common.base.Optional;